Last Updated on

 There was a time when online games were considered an exception.
 Low internet speeds in the past time played a major factor in that consideration.

-But now, due to rapid rise in new internet technologies, and also due to popularity of recent online games like pubg, Dota 2, and League of Legends etc, online gaming is becoming a norm with every day passing.
+But now, due to a rapid rise in new internet technologies, and also due to the popularity of recent online games like pubg, Dota 2, and League of Legends etc, online gaming is becoming a norm with every day passing.

 But here’s a thing called online gaming lag.
 If you’re into PC gaming, chances are pretty high that you’re familiar with this term.
 For other people, who aren’t into PC gaming that much, let me explain it to you.

 In simple words, a lag is a visible time delay between the actions of a player and the reactions of a gaming server (based on that actions).

 Whether or not this lag effects your game, really depends on the type of game, you’re currently playing.
 If you’re playing a strategy game like Chess, for example, a lag will not become too costly because the reaction time of a player, in these types of games, is pretty flexible.

 On the other hand, in games with low-reaction time, such as FPS and MMO games, this lag can be a fatal blow to your chances of winning (or even competing).

 In online games, the situation occurs because the entire game is hosted on a gaming server, and the client has no real control over that game.
 All he/she can do is to provide input requests to the server.
 These types of games require all players to be connected all the time so that the game can be in a consistent state for all the client gamers.

 Whenever a game enters a new state, it sends the data packets to the clients.
 If a client is unable to receive that information in time, then he will not be shown new states of the game and other players.
 It’s because the gaming server would have determined by then, that this player is unable to perform an input operation.